Slimoftheshady/Weather-App/README.md

 # Weather-App
-Learn API
-First Project after some time
+First API Project

-CSS is basic as want to look at API
+CSS Is basic as point is to develop API knowledge apiKey needs actual key